NeoZorK/neozork-hld-prediction/docs/development/MACD_TERMINAL_PLOT_IMPLEMENTATION.md

 - Support the `--rule macd` parameter
 - Not affect other rules: `-d term --rule AUTO`, `OHLCV`, `PHLD`, `PV`, `SR`
 - Ensure the indicator displays properly on the plot
+- **Fix MACD height issue**: MACD was laying on the ground and not properly visible
+- **Implement 50/50 layout**: 50% OHLC candles and 50% MACD indicator of total plot height

 ## Implementation Details